Special Educational Needs and Disability (SEND) Policy

 Headteacher is responsible for:

-• The day to day management of all aspects of the school, this includes the support for children with SEN and/or disabilities.
-She will give responsibility to the Sencos and class teachers but is still responsible for ensuring that your child’s needs are met.
+• The day to day management of all aspects of the school, this includes the support for children with SEND and/or disabilities.
+She will give responsibility to the SENCos and class teachers but is still responsible for ensuring that your child’s needs are met.

 • She must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.